nextredo/nextredo/README.md

 - 👔 In industry since 2023

 ## 🏧 My Present
-### 🗺️ The Current Situation
+>👷‍♂️ You can see what I'm tinkering with [🏗️ here 🚧][ws-repo]

 - 📟️ Embedded Software Engineer
-- 👷‍♂️ You can see what I'm tinkering with [🏗️ here 🚧][ws-repo]

-### ❓️ Other Stuff
-📜 Outside of computery stuff, I like to:
+- 📜 Outside of computery stuff, I like to:
   - 💪 Lift
+  - 🇩🇪 Learn German
   - 🚴‍♂️ Cycle
   - 🔧 Fix things

 ## 🔜 My Future?
-🤔 I'm really interested in:
+- 🤔 I'm really interested in:
   - 🦺 Software safety
   - 💾 Robotics & embedded dev
   - 🌌 Space-related things
   - 😁 Overusing emojis in readmes

 # 💻️ Technologies
 |            | 🧠 Ones I Know                                   | 🌱 Ones I'm Learning   |